Updated 27 Feb 2024

 13 Comments AADF Privacy Policy Sign in to comment

-Barbara Matthews 11 months ago
+Barbara Matthews one year ago

 After changing from burns kibble with duck due to all my dogs suddenly being very sick on to this rice one we have dreadful smelly loose poohs and this is not cheap food I’m at a loss